Andrew Stanton: Career

 Stanton was credited as a narrative guru on Ralph Breaks the Internet, helping director and former classmate Rich Moore construct the story following Walt Disney Animation Studios and Pixar Animation Studios former chief creative officer Lasseter's step down.
 He co-wrote Toy Story 4, which was released on June 21, 2019.
 Initially, when he pitched the idea to director Josh Cooley, Cooley was concerned feeling like Toy Story 3 was the perfect ending.
 Stanton reportedly told Cooley "Toy Story 3 was a good ending--but it's not the ending."
-He explained that it wasn't the ending of Woody's story but rather the ending of Woody's time with Andy.
+He explained that it was not the ending of Woody's story but rather the ending of Woody's time with Andy.
 Stanton reportedly started writing Toy Story 4 in secret while the third film was still in production.

-He is currently the Vice President of Creativity at Pixar helping to ensure the company's creative output.

 He has expressed interest in directing more live action films, stating that he wants to return "[b]ecause it's quicker and it's a little bit more of the opposite...
 It's the antithesis of animation.
 Animation you get to control everything, and it's awesome in that sense.
 But there's no spontaneity, and it takes a long time!
 And so there's high risk for the complete opposite reasons of live-action."